hackclub/hackclub/workshops/personal_website/README.md

 ### Getting ready to repl it on Repl.it

-[Repl.it](https://repl.it) is an online [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) with support for 40+ languages as well as frameworks and we'll be using it to make our website!
+[Repl.it](https://repl.it) is an online code editor.
+It's similar to Google Docs, but has some important features that make it much better for typing code than a regular text editor.

-To get started go to [Repl.it](https://repl.it) and type in "HTML"
+To get started go to [https://repl.it](https://repl.it) and type in "HTML"

 > ![](img/html_repl.gif)

-Press <kbd>Enter</kbd> once you've done so and you should have your environment spin up in just a few seconds!
+Press <kbd>Enter</kbd> and your coding environment will spin up in just a few seconds!

 ![](img/new_repl.png)